St Patrick's Church, Bradford: Parish

 St Joseph's Church, in the same parish of St Patrick's.

 St Joseph's Church

 Since 2009, St Patrick's Church has been a Mission church in the parish of St Joseph, centred at St Joseph's Church, which is on the corner of Pakington Street and Manchester Road.
 It is a Grade II listed building and was designed by Edward Simpson.
 Construction on the church began in 1885.
 It was opened on 14 September 1887.
 The church was consecrated on 14 September 1937.
 It cost approximately £7,000.
 In the 1930s, internal alterations were made by the architect J. H. Langtry-Langton.
 In 1964, the church was extended under the supervision of his son, Peter Langtry-Langton.
 On 24 September 2009, the Shrine of the Annunciation of Our Lady of Bradford was established in the church.
-In 2016, the church became a centre for the saying of the Tridentine Mass in the area.
+In 2016, the church became a centre for the celebration of the Tridentine Mass in the area.

+St Joseph's Church is also the base for the Catholic chaplaincy to the University of Bradford and Bradford College.